Rescuing Forgotten Histories: The Mission of Khajistan

 • 6,000+ film-related items, such as lobby cards and postcards.

-This vast and varied archive provides a comprehensive view of the cultural and political histories of the region.
+This vast archive offers a comprehensive view of the cultural and political histories of the region.

-Khajistan stands for something revolutionary in a world where historical narratives have long been dominated by powerful governments and institutions.
-The message is: Every story counts.
-Every voice is worthy of being heard.
+In a world where historical narratives have long been dominated by powerful governments and institutions, Khajistan represents something revolutionary.
+Its message is simple: Every story counts.
+Every voice deserves to be heard.

 Leave a comment